ucn-triumf/polarization-foils-bl05-202107/README.md

 	- data/sample_magenticfield_0715 : results of magnetic field measurements by a Hall probe on the July 15th after the first two days of the beamtime.
 It was done while a sample was in place in the magnet
 	- data/sample_magenticfield_0717 : results of magnetic field measurements by a Hall probe on the July 17th after the beamtime.
 The sample was removed and the probe was placed near the center of the magnet.

-- data_scans/ : root files of automatic scans were split and saved in this directory
+- data_scans/ : data of automatic scans were split to individual root files and saved in this directory.
+The codes for split opertaion can be found in code/cut_scans

 - docs/ : place for documentations
 	- docs/AFP_SF.pdf : summary of characterization measurements of AFP spin flipper